 Offer Payment Plans to Collect High Balances

-COVID-19 has had a financial impact on your patients, as shown by the 13.3% unemployment rate in May 2020.
+The COVID-19 pandemic has had a financial impact on your patients, as shown by the 13.3% unemployment rate in May 2020.
 Healthcare costs have been on the rise for the last decade, leaving 73% of consumers concerned about their ability to pay medical bills.

 Payment plans are a great way to help providers get paid while giving patients the flexibility to manage healthcare costs.
 Self-service payment plans give patients simple choices to pay off a bill.
 Instead of directing patients to a third party or sending many bills to collect a high balance, payment plans let you give patients control and convenience.